-He pitched the team on several creative ideas for shoots and ultimately won the job.
-Scott initially took photos during the games, but the Phantoms office quickly got excited about the quality of images he created and his overall enthusiasm for the team.
+He pitched the team several creative ideas for shoots and ultimately won the job.
+Scott initially took photos during the games.
+However, Phantoms’ office quickly got excited about the quality of the images and his overall enthusiasm for the team.

 When he approached them with the idea for some creative portraits as marketing material, they were more than willing to work with him.

-Scott was entrusted with complete creative control for the shoot and didn’t intend to disappoint.
+Phantoms entrusted Scott with complete creative control for the shoot and didn’t intend to disappoint.
 He created some ideas for the “vibe” of the portraits as well as situations he could put the players in.
-He developed a general sequence for poses and action shots for the players to see how they transitioned, in order to maximize efficiency during the shoot.
+He developed a general sequence for poses and action shots for the players to see how they transitioned, to maximize efficiency during the shoot.

-I wanted to make sure everything flowed well on the photo shoot, because I hate wasting time – especially other people’s time.
+I wanted to make sure everything flowed well on the project because I hate wasting time – especially other people’s time.

-Scott also sought to implement a wide variety of intrinsically interesting poses for each player, so that the images would be attention-grabbing and could be used more widely in marketing materials.
-Because Scott is so familiar with hockey, he abandoned his traditional method of bringing sketches of poses with him on the shoot, opting to articulate his vision verbally and coach the players through the poses.
+Scott also sought to implement a wide variety of intrinsically interesting poses for each player.
+That way the images would be attention-grabbing and could be used more widely in marketing materials.
+Because Scott is so familiar with hockey, he abandoned his traditional method of bringing sketches of poses with him.
+He opted to articulate his vision verbally and coach the players through the poses.

 In pursuit of an atmosphere befitting a “Phantom,” Scott added a smoke machine into the mix.
 Because they were shooting out on the cool ice, the haze naturally remained close to the ground and made for some great shots.
 His assistant periodically used a sheet of foam core to guide the smoke around.

-The first few players to hit the ice were a bit apprehensive – not accustomed to being involved in a photo shoot – but they warmed up to the idea quickly.
+The first few players to hit the ice were a bit apprehensive as they are not accustomed to being involved in a photo shoot – but they warmed up to the idea quickly.

 Scott was able to experiment with various lighting techniques and utilized the tech he brought to add variety to the images.
 By adjusting the lighting directly from his camera, he achieved different effects and cycled through several setups without ever touching a single strobe.

 Scott was ultimately able to get 10-15 images with each athlete.
 The young players worked quickly and took direction well.
-Because of the size and pace of this production, he missed some of the shots he had originally planned but more than made up for it with the incredible moments that incidentally cropped up and were captured throughout the shoot.
+Because of the size and pace of this production, he missed some of the shots he had originally planned.
+However, he more than made up for it with the incredible moments he incidentally captured throughout the day.